App-vNext/Polly.Caching.MemoryCache/README.md

 # Polly.Caching.MemoryCache
-MemCached plugin for the Polly Cache policy
+MemoryCache plugin for the Polly Cache policy